magpiedin/collections-dashboard-prep/README.md

 # collections-dashboard-prep
 These scripts prepare EMu collections data for a Collections Dashboard.

-Catalogue records are combined with Accession records to count catalogged and backlogged items in the collections.
+Catalogue records are combined with Accession records to count catalogued and backlogged items in the collections.

 ## How to use these scripts
 1. Clone repo locally.